Ae3232/headless-cms/content/for-clients/_index.md

 howCoteamsTitle: How does it work?
 howCoteamsSubTitle: ''
 howCoteamsItemImg1: "/images/how-coteams-img1.svg"
-howCoteamsItemTitle1: Start
-howCoteamsItemDescription1: "1)\tYou sign up.
-Registration is fast and easy. \n2)\tPassive
+howCoteamsItemTitle1: Passive or active sourcing
+howCoteamsItemDescription1: |-
-  sourcing: You answer a few questions about your task/project needs and your project appears in the pool.
-Available teams receive recommended projects based on skills and skill gaps.
-The interested teams send you their proposals. \n\nActive sourcing:
+  Answer a few questions about your project or task and your project/task will appear in the pool.
+Available teams receive recommended projects based on the required skills and other information you provide.
+The interested teams send you their proposals.

-  You access the CoTeams’ pool of available IT talents.
-You can quickly search, sort, and filter by skills, team category, etc. to find the right talents/teams for your project needs and invite them for bidding."
+  You can also access the CoTeams’ pool of available IT talents and quickly search, sort, and filter by skills, team category, etc. to find the right talents/teams for your project needs on your own and invite them for bidding.
 howCoteamsItemImg2: "/images/how-coteams-img2.svg"
-howCoteamsItemTitle2: Negotiate
+howCoteamsItemTitle2: Negotiation
-howCoteamsItemDescription2: "3)\tYou interview IT teams/ individual talents you like.\n4)\tYou
-  select the one :)\n5)\tYou agree on KPIs to track the performance of the remote team and the project progress.\nYou negotiate SLA, including penalties for security breaches.\n6)\tYou can use a standard CoTeams contract or adjust it to reflect individual project specifics and you needs."
+howCoteamsItemDescription2: Use the chat to talk to IT Teams and individual talents and proceed with interviewing IT teams/individual talents you like and select the one.
+You agree on KPIs to track the performance of the remote team/talent and the project progress and negotiate SLA, including penalties for security breaches.
+You can use standard CoTeams contract or adjust it to reflect individual project specifics and you needs.
 howCoteamsItemImg3: "/images/how-coteams-img3.svg"
-howCoteamsItemTitle3: Collaborate
+howCoteamsItemTitle3: Collaboration
-howCoteamsItemDescription3: "7)\tYou organize knowledge transfer to the remote team.\n8)\tYou
-  choose the convenient communication channel, frequency and the depth of reporting.\n9)\tYou monitor the project progress."
+howCoteamsItemDescription3: Organize the transfer of the necessary knowledge to the new remote team or freelancer.
+Together with the team, choose the convenient communication channel, frequency and the depth of reporting.
+Monitor the project progress till its successful completion.
 howCoteamsItemImg4: "/images/how-coteams-img4.svg"
-howCoteamsItemTitle4: Pay and revise/give feedback
+howCoteamsItemTitle4: Payment and feedback
-howCoteamsItemDescription4: "10)\tYou pay monthly (for T&M model) or upon the successful project completion (for fixed-price model).\n11)\tYou provide the final feedback to the team/talent and rate their job."
+howCoteamsItemDescription4: Pay monthly (for T&M model) or upon the successful project completion (for fixed-price model).
+At the end of collaboration, you’ll be asked to provide the final feedback to the team/talent and rate their job.
 useCasesTitle: Recommended use of CoTeams
 useCasesSubTitle: ''
 useCasesItemImg1: "/images/use-cases-img1.png"